Webhooks Integration Guide

 Resolution Webhook should be used by the Monitor Up event.

-- Authentication : None.
-If you need to authenticate you can chose Basic Auth or Bearer.
+- Authentication: None.
+If you need to authenticate you can choose Basic Auth or Bearer.

-- HTTP Body : Make sure you customize the body to match your target webhook.
+- HTTP Body: Customize the body to match your target webhook's expected format.

 Once completed, your Webhook integration is ready to automatically manage incidents in real-time!